phodal/quake/README.md

 Roadmap: [Roadmap](https://github.com/phodal/quake/discussions/20)

+## Install

+### GitHub release

+download from Github release

+### cargo

+if you has rust toolchains, use `cargo install quake`

+### Nix

+for Nix user, use `nix-env -iA nixos.inherd-quake`, or `nix-env -iA nixpkgs.inherd-quake` in Non-NixOS environment

 ## Usage

-1. download from release or `cargo install quake`
-2. download web from release
+1. download web from release
-3. init with `quake init`
+2. init with `quake init` or skip step 1 and use `quake init -d`
-4. use `quake cmd -i "todo.add: hello, world"` to add new todo
+3. use `quake cmd -i "todo.add: hello, world"` to add new todo
-5. use `quake server` to start server (ps: need to install `meilisearch` for search entries).
+4. use `quake server` to start server (ps: need to install `meilisearch` for search entries).

 more for [Setup](examples/quake_book/0002-setup.md);